clj-easy/tools.misc/README.md

 At this point, tools.misc is the result of a 15 minute braindump.
-The protocols in this library are here to collect [feedback](https://github.com/clj-easy/tools.misc/discussions) and may change any time at this point, until we reach a community consensus on what is reasonable.
+The protocols in this library are here to collect [feedback](https://github.com/clj-easy/tools.misc/discussions) and may change any time until we reach a community consensus on what is reasonable.

 ## Why